Parichay: Nayee Zindagi Kay Sapno Ka: Plot

 9 years later, Siddhi, who is released, thinks that Kunal is happy with Richa, so she decides to move on, goes through a makeover, and is shown to be living with Sulekha and her son, Abhay Diwan.
 Kunal, now losing trust in everything, was back to drinking, gambling, and fighting.
 The twins, both named Anand (after the Chopras' deceased younger son), grow up.
-The elder Anand Chopra lives with Kunal while the younger Anand Diwan lives with Siddhi and is raised as a spoilt brat.
+The elder Anand Chopra lives with Kunal, while the younger Anand Diwan lives with Siddhi and is raised as a spoilt brat.
 Anand Chopra, tired of seeing Kunal in a dire state, convinces him to fight a case.
 On the day of hearing, Kunal spots Siddhi after nine years.
 The elder Anand is selected for a dance competition, and Kunal sells his gold medal that he earned from a law school to pay for the fees.
 During the competition, the elder Anand meets his younger brother.
 After the competition, Siddhi and Kunal come face to face.
 Both end up working in Abhay's firm, in which Kunal is forced to work under her.
 Siddhi later realizes that Kunal and Richa are not married.
-Meanwhile, the two Anands realize that they are both twins, and vow to reunite their parents.
+Meanwhile, the two Anands realize that they are both twins and vow to reunite their parents.
 Abhay sends Siddhi on a trip to Bangalore to solve some legal issues, during which Kunal and Siddhi come close to each other.
-Kunal and Siddhi decide to start a new life with their children, but Kunal sees her marrying Abhay and decides to avoid her.
-Abhay files custody of the kids, and Thakral fights his case, while Kunal fights for his children.
+Kunal and Siddhi decide to start a new life with their children, but Kunal sees Siddhi marrying Abhay and decides to avoid her.
+Abhay files for custody of the kids, and Thakral fights his case, while Kunal fights for his children.
 In the court, Siddhi speaks favorably of Kunal, angering Abhay.
-Kunal sees Abhay strangling Siddhi, but she tells him to not interfere in her personal matters.
+Kunal sees Abhay strangling Siddhi, but she tells him not to interfere in her personal matters.
 Afterwards, the court declares Abhay and Siddhi's marriage invalid, as Kunal and Siddhi haven't divorced yet, and orders them to live under one roof for six months.
 The twins try their best to bring their parents together, but to no avail.
-Siddhi tells Kunal that she married Abhay as he would threaten her of killing the younger Anand.
+Siddhi tells Kunal that she married Abhay as he would threaten her with killing the younger Anand.
 However, Kunal refuses to believe this.
 Meanwhile, during a trip to the mall, some robbers attack it and keep Siddhi at gunpoint.
 Kunal saves her, but in the process, they shoot the younger Anand.
 Abhay pays for his operation and reminds Kunal that he is a loser.
 Kunal pledges to change his life.
-Afterwards, he and the twins learn that Siddhi is injured in a blast but are unable to find her.
+Afterwards, he and the twins learn that Siddhi is injured in a blast, but are unable to find her.
 Kunal later discovers that Abhay kidnapped Siddhi and has him arrested.
 Kunal and Siddhi reunite, and the show ends with the Chopra family recovering their mansion.